stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

 Note that again we invoke the same API method twice to retrieve the queue families.
-However in this case we use `toArray()` on an instance of a `VkQueueFamilyProperties` structure to allocate the array and pass the _first_ element to the API method (i.e. our array is equivalent to a native pointer-to-structure).
-This is the standard approach for an array of JNA structures, we will abstract this common pattern in the next chapter.
+However in this case we use `toArray()` on an instance of a `VkQueueFamilyProperties` structure to allocate the array and pass the _first_ element to the API method
+(i.e. our array is equivalent to a native pointer-to-structure).
+This is the standard approach for an array of JNA structures, we will abstract this common pattern at the end of the chapter.

 We can now add some temporary code to the demo to output the physical devices: